 The mixer will come in handy to cream the butter and sugar that will give the cake its super fluffy crumb.
 It can be done by hands, but is much harder.

-- Preheat your oven on 180'C / 350'F. Line the bottom of a 24 cm / 9" Springform Pan with Baking Paper and lightly grease the edges so the cake doesn't stick to the pan.
+- Preheat your oven on 180 degrees Celsius / 350 degrees Fahrenheit.
+Line the bottom of a 24 cm / 9" Springform Pan with Baking Paper and lightly grease the edges so the cake doesn't stick to the pan.

-- Place the very soft Butter, Sugar and Lemon Zest in a large mixing bowl (or the bowl of your mixer) and cream them together until pale, fluffy and doubled in size.
-This will take about 3 to 5 minutes at a medium-high speed. - photo 1 & 2
+- Photo 1: Place the very soft Butter, Sugar and grated Lemon Zest in a large mixing bowl (or the bowl of your mixer).

-- Mix in the Lemon Juice and Vanilla Extract.
-Mix again until combined (the lemon juice might react to the other ingredients and make the batter look like it is splitting, it's normal). - photo 6
+The lemon juice might react to the other ingredients and make the batter look like it is splitting, it's normal.

-- Sift in the Flour, Baking Powder, Baking Soda and Salt.
-Slowly mix it in, stopping as soon as combined to avoid overworking the batter. - photo 8
+- Photo 7 & 8: Sift in the Flour, Baking Powder, Baking Soda and Salt.
+Slowly mix it in until just combined, stopping as soon as the flour has been incorporated to avoid overworking the batter.

-- Pour the cake batter into the Pan and use a spatula or the back of a spoon to spread it out if needed.
+- Pour the cake batter into the prepared cake pan.
+Use a spatula or the back of a spoon to spread it out into an even layer.

 - Bake for 35 to 40 minutes, or until a skewer comes out clean.
-Leave to cool down completely before removing from the pan.
+Leave the ricotta lemon cake to cool down completely before removing from the pan.

-- Optional: When cool, dust with a little bit of Icing Sugar and more Lemon Zest.
+- Optionally, dust with Icing Sugar and more Lemon Zest before serving.

 - The cake might stick the the pan so make sure to line it and/or grease it to avoid any issues after baking.